cmda-bt/pt-course-18-19/week-1.md

 ### Hand in

 1. **Create a wiki**
+Collect the results of your research in a wiki documenting your progress.
 Instead of putting this research in seperate files or the `readme.md` of your project we would like you to create a [GitHub Wiki](https://guides.github.com/features/wikis/#creating-your-wiki) and document your process there.

 1. **Pages:**